Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Pause the game when new recruits have arrived at phoenic bases.
 * Allow full mutations AND full augmentations for the soldiers along with UI fixes for the related screens.
 * Recruitment of soldiers with more than 3 personal abilities at phoenix bases now works!
+* Recruits at Phoenic bases now come with armor and equipment by default.
+* The evacuation prompt in tactical missions will now only show if the whole squad is ready to exit the mission.

 #### Facilities
 * Medical bays and vehicle bays have their base healing/repair rate doubled.